-NPHI has identified regulatory changes that we see as high impact.
+NPHI has identified high-impact regulatory changes.
 Changes in these areas would have an immediate, ameliorating effect on our budgets and ability to survive as high quality, not-for-profit providers for years to come.

 Continuous Care Timeframe: NPHI recommends the current continuous care timeframe change from midnight to midnight to a new time frame of noon to noon.
 NPHI also recommends that visits from other providers such as chaplains and home health aides count toward the continuous care timeframe.

 Part D Drug Prior Authorization: Drugs in four categories that are used to treat common symptoms at the end-of-life, including pain and nausea, require costly prior authorizations.
-NPHI recommend reassessing this requirement in order to ensure timely access to critical medications.
+NPHI recommends reassessing this requirement to ensure timely access to critical medications.

 Join Our Mission

 Contact us to learn more about NPHI membership and initiatives.Contact Us